Los-No-Se-Quienes-y-Los-No-Se-Cuantos/sweetmanager-web-services/README.md

 ### Communication Context
 The Communication Context is responsible for managing the notifications of the users.
 It includes the following features:
 - List all the notifications in real time.
+- Create Notifications in real time.
+- Get Notification By Id.

 ### Payment Context
 The Payment Context is responsable for managing the subscriptions and payments of the users.
 It includes the following features: